xtuml/ciera/src/README.md

    ```
    `<version>` should be the next SNAPSHOT version.
 As the default, increment
    the third number from the release version and add "-SNAPSHOT".
+7. Use current version to build next development version by modifying POMs for
+   tool-core, tool-sql, and tool-template to use the latest release of the
+   ciera Maven plugin.
+8. Commit, push, and promote the changes to master.

 ### Publishing the API docs